-The UCLA SPUR-LABS summer program provides a rigorous research training experience for undergraduates with interests in a broad range of bioscience disciplines—from molecules to organisms and from basic to translational science.
+The UCLA Bioscience Scholars (formerly SPUR-LABS) summer program provides a rigorous research training experience for undergraduates with interests in a broad range of bioscience disciplines—from molecules to organisms and from basic to translational science.
 Exceptional research training, integrated with professional development activities, will prepare students to succeed in leading Ph.D. and M.D./Ph.D. programs.
 The program aims to contribute to diversity, inclusion, and the elimination of barriers to participation in bioscience research careers and is designed for students participating in honors research programs that foster transition to doctoral programs (such as Maximizing Access to Research Careers–MARC, Initiative for Maximizing Student Development – IMSD, and Louis Stokes Alliance for Minority Participation – LSAMP).

-SPUR-LABS is one of several programs comprising UCLA Summer Programs for Undergraduate Research (SPUR).
+The UCLA Bioscience Scholars is one of several programs comprising UCLA Summer Programs for Undergraduate Research (SPUR).

-- Hands on research experience mentored by an outstanding UCLA faculty member
+- Hands-on research experience mentored by an outstanding UCLA faculty member

-- Training in a world class research environment that includes medical school and college bioscience programs close together on one campus
+- Training in a world-class research environment that includes medical school and college bioscience programs close together on one campus

 - Academic and professional development advising